GarrettHoffman/GarrettHoffman.github.io/_posts/2015-10-06-hipster_game.md

 After a very amusing exercise we came out with a few key takeaways:

 * Supervised Learning involves creating a model based on information that we already know.
-* When thinking about features that we want to include in our model, we have to consider how well something can be objectively quantified (e.g. how can we objectively define "general Hipsterness"?)
+* When thinking about features that we want to include in our model, we have to consider how well something can be objectively quantified (e.g. how can we objectively define "general Hipsterness"?).
 * The model should **always** be trained with one set of data and tested for accuracy on a separate set of data.
 * As Data Scientists, we need to make design choices need to be made regarding the fit of the model.
 We have to consider underfitting and overfitting, between which lies a potential model that outperforms each extreme.